DiamondFire11/DynoHAT/README.md

 While all the circuits have been rated for 12V, the recommended battery voltage is 11.1V by Robotis is (3S Li-Po).

+# Planned Features
 ## To be added (v1.1)
 - Full HAT passthrough
 - OVP for protection against battery arrays over 12V

+## Planned for future
+- USB-PD charging for LiPo Battery
+- Battery Charger and Management IC